Thursday, May 10, 2012

 With the bizarre exit of Charlie Sheen from its cast, the television show, Two and a Half Men, has been in the news a lot lately.
 The show revolves around the antics of a wealthy bachelor whose life is filled with precarious relationships that rarely last more than two nights.
 His glaringly staid brother, who is going through a divorce, comes to live with him.
 The brother's obnoxious son visits on week-ends as stipulated by his overbearing and demanding ex-wife.
 Meanwhile, at the house now shared by the brothers, scantily clad and extremely dumb young girls romp.
 The staid soon to be divorced brother can only simultaneously gaze in horror at the lifestyle his brother lives and wistfully covet it.

 It got me thinking about sit-coms, in particular family oriented sit-coms and how they've changed.
 Back when I was a kid a television family was always a husband and wife, two or more children and a dog who wandered in and out of the house.
-Dad went off to a never quite revealed job wearing a suit and tie, returned later, removed his suit jacket and donned a cardigan.
-Dad sits in his chair reading the paper and Mom is in the kitchen (a very clean and unused kitchen I might add) cutting a cucumber.
+Dad went off to a never quite specified job wearing a suit and tie, returned later, removed his suit jacket and donned a cardigan.
+He would then sit in his chair and read the paper.
+The camera would then cut to Mom who is in the kitchen (a very clean and unused kitchen I might add) cutting a cucumber.
+She is wearing a dress, pearls and high heels.
 The kids are in their tidy rooms.
 The fun begins.
 Leaving her kitchen to join Dad in the living room Mom sits on the arm of Dad's chair and relays, much to the delight of the audience if the laugh track is any gauge, what Kathy, or the Beaver, or Dennis, or any of the other sit-com kids has done.
-Using modest amounts of female trickery she gets Dad to see the kids weren't really trying to be bad, they just made an error in judgement.
+Using modest amounts of female trickery she gets Dad to understand the kids weren't really trying to be bad, they just made an error in judgement.
 Dad sets aside the paper, makes sure his tie is straight and calls the kids downstairs.
 Sitting them down he solemnly, and in a wonderfully worded non-lecture, lets them know the error of their ways.
 When finished he tousles their heads one by one.

 One child, speaking for them all, apologizes.
 “Gee willikers, Dad.
 Golly, we sure didn't mean to upset Mr. Wilson.
 Gosh, I see now how wrong it was.
 Thanks, Dad.”
 Lesson learned, they all smile and wander into the dining room to eat the elaborate dinner that was prepared from one cucumber.